RaphaelRibes/BILL/README.md

 # Bioinformatic Leanring Lab (BILL) - 2025
 ## Introduction
-This is a repository for the Bioinformatic Leanring Lab (BILL) in 2025.
+This is a display repository for the Bioinformatic Leanring Lab (BILL) in 2025.

-**DO NOT SHARE THIS REPOSITORY WITH ANYONE OUTSIDE THE LAB.
-THIS IS NOT OUR DATA.**

-**IF YOU WANT TO ADD IT ON GITHUB, MAKE SURE TO NOT INCLUDE ANY DATA AND RESULTS.
-MENTION EVERYONE AS A CONTRIBUTOR TOO.**

 ## Members
 - Raphaël Ribes - Data analyses, code, writing
-- Farah Moukachar - Writing
+- Farah Moukachar - Writing, code
 - Lucas Boulet - Writing, bibliography
 - Aicha El Jai - Writing

+You can check the commit history in `log.csv`.

 ## Requirements